AuctortiA/pretty_python/README.md

 # Pretty Python

 ## Overview
-I started this project after receiving a few assignments from my college involing skeleton code.
-The skeleton code provided was so badly formatted, I started writing some code to make it "pretty" (pep8 compliant).
+I started this project after receiving a few assignments from my college involving some skeleton code.
+The skeleton code provided was quite badly formatted, and so I started writing some code to make it "pretty" (pep8 compliant).

-This made is much easier to look at, and complete the assignments.
+This made it much easier to navigate, understand and complete the assignments.

+Currently, 3 features are implemented, but I plan to return to this project to allow the module to complete finer code optimisations, such as refactoring variable names and more.

 ## Running
 ### Dependencies